Woodland Hills, Los Angeles: Climate

-Within the San Fernando Valley, Woodland Hills experiences some of the more extreme temperature changes season to season than other regions.
-During the summer, temperatures are often very hot, while during the winter, overnight temperatures are among the coldest of the region.
-On September 6, 2020, Woodland Hills recorded the highest temperature ever in Los Angeles County, hitting 121 °F at Pierce College, tying with Chino's reading as the highest temperature ever recorded west of the mountains in Southern California.
+Woodland Hills can experience some of the more extreme temperature changes from season to season than other regions of the San Fernando Valley.
+During summer days, temperatures in Woodland Hills are often very high, and overnight winter temperatures can be among the lowest of the Valley.
+On September 6, 2020, Woodland Hills recorded the highest temperature ever in Los Angeles County, hitting 121 °F at Pierce College, tying with Chino's reading as the highest temperature on record in Southern California's coastal basin.
 The climate is classified as a hot-summer Mediterranean climate (Csa) in the Köppen climate classification, which is characterized by mild, rainy winters and hot, dry summers.
 Precipitation in Woodland Hills averages much the same as most other regions of the west San Fernando Valley, although somewhat higher amounts of rainfall occur in the surrounding hills.

 Demographics

-In 2008 the population of Woodland Hills was approximately 63,000.
-The median age in 2000 was 40, considered old when compared to other city and county jurisdictions.
+In 2008, the population of Woodland Hills was approximately 63,000.
+The median age in 2000 was 40.

 As of the 2000 census, and according to the Los Angeles Almanac, there were 67,006 people and 29,119 households residing in Woodland Hills.
 The racial makeup of the neighborhood was 79.90% White, 6.97% Asian, 0.13% Pacific Islander, 3.34% African American, 0.33% Native American, 4.80% from other races, and 4.52% from two or more races.
 11.94% of the population were Hispanic of any race.

 In population, it is one of the least dense neighborhoods in Los Angeles, and the percentage of white people is high for the county.
 The percentage of residents 25 and older with four-year college degrees is 47.0%, which was high for both the city and the county.
 The percentage of veterans, 10.7% of the population, was high for the city of Los Angeles and high for the county overall.
 The percentage of veterans who served during World War II or Korea was among the county's highest.

 The 2008 Los Angeles Times's "Mapping L.A." project supplied these Woodland Hills neighborhood statistics: population: 59,661; median household income: $93,720.
 The Times said the latter figure was "high for the city of Los Angeles and high for the county."

+Iranian (8.8%) and German (7.8%) were the most common ancestries in 2000.
+Iran (27.7%) and the United Kingdom (4.8%) were the most common foreign places of birth.